LazyAGI/LazyLLM/docs/en/Cookbook/robot.md

 Let's begin our journey into LazyLLM with a classic chatbot.

-> By the end of this section, you will have learned the following key points about LazyLLM:
+!!! abstract "Through this section, you will learn about the following key points of LazyLLM"

->
-> - The use of [TrainableModule][lazyllm.module.TrainableModule] and [WebModule][lazyllm.tools.WebModule] for model deployment and client publishing;
+    - The use of [TrainableModule][lazyllm.module.TrainableModule] and [WebModule][lazyllm.tools.WebModule] for model deployment and client publishing;
-> - How to specify a model;
+    - How to specify a model;
-> - How to set up history.
+    - How to set up history.

 ## Build a Chatbot in Three Lines of Code